jonfernq/English-Teaching/CEFR/README.md

 However, it's worth noting that these ontologies may require some customization or additional work to be fully compatible with specific applications or use cases.

----
-> So how does the Python package Owlready compare with other ontology software?
-What are its plus points ?

-Owlready is a Python package for working with OWL ontologies, and it has several advantages over other ontology software:

-**Integration with Python:** Owlready is designed to integrate well with Python, allowing users to access the full power of Python libraries and tools for working with ontologies.

-**Simple and intuitive API:** Owlready provides a simple and intuitive API that makes it easy to create, modify, and query OWL ontologies using Python code.

-Support for multiple formats: Owlready supports multiple formats for loading and saving ontologies, including OWL, RDF/XML, and N-Triples.

-**Fast and efficient:** Owlready is optimized for performance, allowing users to work with large ontologies quickly and efficiently.

-**Active development:** Owlready is actively developed and maintained, with regular updates and bug fixes.

-**Free and open-source:** Owlready is released under the LGPL license, which means that it is free to use, modify, and distribute.

-Overall, Owlready is a powerful and flexible tool for working with OWL ontologies, and its integration with Python makes it an attractive option for developers and researchers who want to work with ontologies in a familiar programming environment.